foreverfl/vscode/docs/terminal/basics.md

 ## Select all

-There is a **Terminal: Select All** command, which is bound to `kbstyle(Cmd+A)` on macOS, but does not have a default keybinding on Windows and Linux as it may conflict with shell hotkeys.
-To use `kbstyle(Ctrl+A)` to select all, add this custom keybinding:
+There is a **Terminal: Select All** command, which is bound to `Cmd+A` on macOS, but does not have a default keybinding on Windows and Linux as it may conflict with shell hotkeys.
+To use `Ctrl+A` to select all, add this custom keybinding:

 ```json
 {